sourcegraph/about/handbook/ops/bizops/ab-testing.md

 ### Setup the A/B test

 - Add your A/B test to the [tracker](https://docs.google.com/spreadsheets/d/1BSLrcvnhq-7X9XrsM81MQePYBVjozxB2GWgNmOUdyeI/edit) and sync with BizOps to make sure it will not conflict with other A/B tests.

-TODO

-### Run the A/B test
+- [Use a feature flag](https://docs.sourcegraph.com/dev/how-to/use_feature_flags) to setup and rollout the A/B test

 ### Analyze the A/B test
+Analyze and write a report in a source of truth.
+Link to that in the original A/B test ticket.

 ### Cleanup
 You should book some time for cleaning up after the A/B test.
-That can be either removing the flag and rolling out the changes, or removing the changes altogether.
+That can be either [removing the flag](https://docs.sourcegraph.com/dev/how-to/use_feature_flags#disable-or-delete-the-feature-flag) and rolling out the changes, or removing the changes altogether.
 You can create a ticket for this when defining the test if useful.

 ## Resources